NodeBE4/opinion/_posts/2022-08-01-EnclavedMicrostate.md

 That's true of basically anything though, not just fanfiction.
 It's kind of hard to make anything fly under an ultranationalist, neo-traditionalist regime.

+----- __679.9__ -----2022-08-12 12:40:59+08:00:

+Ah, it was drawn for her then.
+And she was... looking forward to seeing it in person.
+Oh dear.

+----- __679.10__ -----2022-08-12 12:42:27+08:00:

+True, I don't want to undersell the degree of specifically state-sanctioned homophobia and just general queerphobia involved.
+But that also ties in with ultranationalism and eugenicism as part of a wholesale package of awful, but which affects different people disproportionately.